How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 (Batches messages)

-Use case: Order processing, notification delivery, ETL
+Use case includes order processing, notification delivery, and ETL.

-Pattern 3: Scheduled Batch Jobs
+Pattern 3.
+Scheduled Batch Jobs

 EventBridge Schedule → Step Functions → Batch Job → Output